 I still play music (the podcast theme music is performed and recorded by me) and now have systems hooked up everywhere.
 I had a PS3 a short time before the PS4 was launched and although I have an XBoxOne, I still have an XBox360 as well.
 I play some games on a WiiU and although I have several PSPs around, I love playing games on my PS Vita.

-A musician, gamer and a photographer pretty much tells you about me in a nutshell.
-My day job is Graphic and UX/UI Designer.
+A husband, dad, musician, gamer and a photographer pretty much tells you about me in a nutshell.

 Most of my hours are spent being a nerd, playing games and looking for loot boxes. 🙂